aldraco/fccTimeCoordinatorApp/server/api/user/README.md

 **Never** send the user's password or login data to the client.
 Always return a scrubbed user object (i.e. only the relevant fields for meetings, etc) from the server.

+Also note that an 'admin' role on the User object is *not* related to an admin role related to a meeting.
+The 'admin' role for a User object gives the ability to edit things inside the app.
+No users will have this role except the creators of the app.
+Admins of meetings are simply listed in a separate array for the meeting, their User objects are not modified.

 ## Personal data

 Each user has a name, some contact information, and a rolodex of other Users they know: